Responsible Recreation Across Arizona

 Bureau of Land Management - Arizona:

 BLM-managed lands in Arizona are open, including campgrounds, day-use areas, and trails.
-While entrance and day-use fees have been waived.
-Other fees are still in effect.
 Existing rules and regulations apply.
+Fees for overnight camping, cabin rentals, group day use, and use of special areas remain in effect.
 BLM lands remain available for dispersed camping and other outdoor recreation activities unless otherwise prohibited.

 Arizona Game and Fish Department: